WELCOME — Thanks for dropping by!

 And I got an “A” in the class.

 From there, I wrote for that publisher and others for a few years.
-I ended up teaching at that college for a few years, and eventually transitioned into corporate training.
+I ended up teaching at that college, and eventually transitioned into corporate training.
 That’s where I’ve been for the past quarter century, working for FranklinCovey to present seminars and speaking around my own books as well.
 Between Franklin Covey and other situations, I’ve passed the 3000 mark in speaking engagements over the years.

 During that time, I kept writing.
-From curriculum, I transitioned to magazine articles and book chapters.
+From curriculum, I transitioned to magazine articles and book chapters and books.

-- I’ve written articles for publications like Writer’s Digest, Entrepreneur, Pastors.com and others.
+- I’ve written articles for publications like Writer’s Digest, Writer’s Market, Entrepreneur, Pastors.com and others.

 - I was a professor at Biola University, where I received my Masters degree.
 That was followed by a doctorate from Arizona State.

-- In my blog, you’ll read about my best friend (my wife Diane), my kids and my grandkids.
+In my blog, you’ll read about my best friend (my wife Diane), my kids and my grandkids.
 And other people who have wandered into my life and made it rich and colorful.
+You’ll have a chance to share your story as well.
+I’m just the host, but we’ll meet here with new friends.

-This page is just a quick draft.
-I’ll be adding to it over the next few weeks, so stay tuned.
+I’ll be expanding this website and content over the next few months, so keep visiting to see what’s new.
 In the meantime, sign up for the blog on the home page.
 I’ll publish it at least once a week going forward – probably every Tuesday morning.
 That’s where we’ll meet for coffee and conversation.

 Thanks for showing up!